 The surname Godsall was first found in Essex where they held a family seat from very early times, some say before the Norman Conquest in 1066 A.D.
 We cannot support Lower, Bardsley, and Harrison who claim that the name was from Gods-Hill in the Isle of Wight.

 Early History of the Godsall family

-Another 279 words (20 lines of text) covering the years 1505 and 1556 are included under the topic Early Godsall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Godsall research.
+Another 105 words (8 lines of text) covering the years 1505, 1556, 1542, 1568 and 1546 are included under the topic Early Godsall History in all our PDF Extended History products and printed products wherever possible.

 Godsall Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Godsall include Godsell, Godsall, Goldsalde, Godseel, Godsel, Godsalve and many more.

 Early Notables of the Godsall family (pre 1700)